gorhill/httpswitchboard/README.md

 #Script HQ

-An Chromium browser extension which let you white- or black-list requests originating from within a web page according to their type and/or destination as per domain name.
+A Chromium browser extension which let you white- or black-list requests originating from within a web page according to their type and/or destination as per domain name.